extremeshok/docker-openlitespeed/README.md

 * default configs will be added if the config dir is empty
 * OWASP modsecurity rules enabled
 * Restart openlitespeed when changes to the vhost/domain.com/cert dirs are detected, ie ssl certificate is updated

+# Automation (hourly)
-* Every hour find vhost cron files and place them in the /etc/cron.d/ (set CRON_ENABLE to false to disable)
+* find vhost cron files and place them in the /etc/cron.d/ (set CRON_ENABLE to false to disable)

 # Included Modules:
 * cache